Technical SEO

 413 Payload Too Large

-The 413 Payload Too Large error occurs when the size of the file or data being uploaded in a client's request exceeds the server's allowed limit.
+When the size of the file or data being uploaded in a client's request exceeds the server's allowed limit, a 413 Payload error occurs.

 414 request URI Too Long